Last updated: September 7, 2024

 Keep a copy of your passport and visa stamp on your phone, as police can sometimes ask for it.

 Most of all, just use your common sense!
-Bangkok is a very developed and foreigner-friendly city.
+Bangkok is very developed and foreigner-friendly.
 Don’t do anything silly and you’re sure to have a great time.

 Any questions?
 Leave them in the comments! 🙂